macqueen0987/rimworld-openworld-discord-bot/README.md

 ### Auto mod update without running bot
 If you don't want a bot, just fill in parts below the line common thingys in var.json After you have filled in var.json, running the server.py in the console will update all the mods.
 For windows users, you can't get a autoupdate, and even though you do, it is pointless because i can't send anything to server console due to mismatch of things.
+Which means even though the mods are updated, it won't be reloaded.
+But running server.py or server.exe will update your mods...
 For linux users, you can run server.py and it will start your server as well as auto updating mods as in var.json file.

 # Currently Working On